RikuKunMS2/moonlight-ios-vision/README.md

 ## ChangeLog (Version 11.0.14 - Nov 19, 2025)

 * **AV1 Support:** AV1 is now supported in Reality Kit mode.
-* **Bitrate:** Added support for higher bitrate configurations (untested—performance depends on network and M2/M5 limits).
+* **Bitrate:** Added support for higher bitrate configurations (untestedâ€”performance depends on network and M2/M5 limits).
 * **Immersive View:** Added option to setup an immersive view and change stream view to any size (use lock/unlock to reposition).
 * **Settings Fix:** Fixed an issue where settings weren't saving on window dismissal/force quit.
 * **Curved Screen:** Redid the math for curved screens to eliminate distortion and stretching.